Inc44/dotfiles/COMMAND.md

 - `-i %4d.png`: Specify input files with a sequence of four-digit numbered PNG files
 - `-i %04d.png`: Specify input files with a sequence of four-digit numbered PNG files with leading zeros
 - `-i "concat:0|1|...|n"`: Concatenate multiple inputs
+- `-i files.txt`: Specify list of input files
 - `-i input`: Specify the input file
 - `-itsscale float`: Scale the timestamps of the input video stream by a floating-point number
 - `-loglevel error`: Display only error messages
 - `-lossless 1`: Enable lossless encoding
-- `-map file:stream|int:int`: Map a stream of a file to an output
+- `-map file:stream|int:int`: Map a stream from a file to an output stream
     - `-map 0:v:0`: Map the first video stream of the first input file
     - `-map 0:a:1 -map 0:a:0`: Map the second and first audio streams of the first input file
     - `-map 0:s:1`: Map the second subtitle stream of the first input file